 Foreign Policy of Lord Curzon

-- Indian sub-continent is surrounded by the areas with the though geographical conditions.
+- Indian sub-continent is surrounded by areas with though geographical conditions.

 - India was famous for its products which had a big world market.
-So, the neighbours of India were the path of the prosperity of India.
-(Except one born Badtameez neighbour.Β π )
+So, the neighbors of India were the path of the prosperity of India.
+(Except one born Badtameez neighbor. 😉 )

 But with the beginning of British rule in India, the foreign policy made just opposite to the previous one.
 Britishers reversed the foreign policy and followed the policy of conquest and aggression.

-Persia gave shelter to the France.
+Persia gave shelter to France.
 Britain and France did not have good relations.
-Though both were on the same side during the World War-I and World War-II.
+Though both were on the same side during World War-I and World War-II.
 Whereas Tibet was entertaining Russia.
-So, Curzon after he failed in diplomatic appeals to the both Persia and Tibet.
+So, Curzon after he failed in diplomatic appeals to both Persia and Tibet.

-Lord Curzon sent the military expedition under the Major Douglas to Persia and Major Young Husband to Tibet.
-So, all these neighbours were defeated and brought in line.
+Lord Curzon sent the military expedition under Major Douglas to Persia and Major Young Husband to Tibet.
+So, all these neighbors were defeated and brought in line.
 As all the previous reforms.
 The foreign policy of Lord Curzon was having to distinguish agendas.

 Declared Agenda